 Yet this is the main and only support of Wells' argument.
-That the facts even in the most pros-perous of all countries, the United States, show that only a very small percentage of the people have shared in the increasing wealth of the country, is apparently beyond the grasp of these coupon clipapparently beyond the grasp of these coupon clip-pers of a decaying capitalism.
-It is not hard to credit the reported statement of Lenin when in re-ferring to Wells after the latter's visit to the Krem-lin, the proletarian leader exclaimed: "That is a little bourgeois!
+That the facts even in the most prosperous of all countries, the United States, show that only a very small percentage of the people have shared in the increasing wealth of the country, is apparently beyond the grasp of these coupon clippers of a decaying capitalism.
+It is not hard to credit the reported statement of Lenin when in referring to Wells after the latter's visit to the Kremlin, the proletarian leader exclaimed: "That is a little bourgeois!
 Aye, aye, what a Philistine!"

-As for labor's specific direction, we cannot dis-cover any.
-"Labor" which once was, but which now more and more is not, naturally enough, can hardly more and more is not, naturally enough, can hardly be discovered to be going any particular place at all!
-"We may come to a world of capitalists pro-fessing to be a labor community," Wells hazards.
+As for labor's specific direction, we cannot discover any.
+"Labor" which once was, but which now more and more is not, naturally enough, can hardly be discovered to be going any particular place at all!
+"We may come to a world of capitalists professing to be a labor community," Wells hazards.

 "Or we may follow quite other and more rational lines of development."
 Just what these may be is known only to Wells and the future.
 Wells on his part maintains a completely wordy silence!
-The logical conclusion from his premise, however, is that with the increasing accumulation of wealth and goods there is bound to be an increasing use and a widespread consumption of this wealth: the multiplying output of the machine will result in the increased sharing of all classes in the outpourings of goods and the now admittedly bad capitalist sys-tem will solve its contradictions through the sheer preponderance of accumulation.
+The logical conclusion from his premise, however, is that with the increasing accumulation of wealth and goods there is bound to be an increasing use and a more widespread consumption of this wealth; the multiplying output of the machine will result in the increased sharing of all classes in the outpourings of goods and the now admittedly bad capitalist system will solve its contradictions through the sheer preponderance of accumulation.
 The mountain of wealth will so increase in height and proportions that at last, toppling over upon the masses, it will load all and sundry with its bounty.